EFred14/Milestone-One-Project/README.md

  https://github.com/EFred14/Milestone-One-Project/blob/master/Testing%20Milestone%20One.docx

 The website shares the same content at various device sizes.
 For smaller devices, the navigation bar becomes a dropdown and expands as the size of the screen increases.
-Also, at a smaller screen size, the some of the content becomes one column and expands as the screen size becomes larger.
+Also, at a smaller screen size, some of the content becomes one column and expands as the screen size becomes larger.
 This can be seen on the Home Page and Events Page.

 During the project, from the beginning, I was having difficulty with my laptop and getting Chrome DevTools and cloud9 to function properly on it.
 I then tried writing the project on a Mac and had no issues.
 Once I realized that everything was functioning properly on one computer, I reformatted the computer with the issues.
 After the reformat, I had no issues with the laptop and the code appeared as it should.